gymoon10/Instance-Segmentation-with-SpatialEmbedding-CA/README.md

 # Instance-Segmentation-with-SpatialEmbedding-CA

-SpatialEmbedding + Detail-Branch + Feature Fusion with Cross-Attention
+SpatialEmbedding + Detail-Branch + Feature Fusion with Cross-Attention.
+It includes code explanation about spatial embedding loss & network.

 Pytorch implementation of spatial embdding based instance segmentation with A1 of CVPPP2017.
 It utilizes detail-branch of BiSeNetV2 to enhance the feature representation of encoder.
 Feature fusion is performed by cross-attention which is based on Restormer.